CompTIA Certification Guide

 The certifications in CompTIA's Information Security career path should be considered by those interested in network security (one of the fastest-growing sectors in IT).
 All four Core certificates (IT Fundamentals, A+, Network+, and Security+) are included, and all cybersecurity certifications (CySA+, PenTest+, and CASP+).

-CompTIA certifications do not focus on a single skill (such as networking or virtualization); instead, CompTIA credential holders may find themselves in a range of career roles based on their experience, skill levels, and areas of interest.
+CompTIA certifications do not focus on a single skill (such as networking or virtualisation); instead, CompTIA credential holders may find themselves in a range of career roles based on their experience, skill levels, and areas of interest.
 Here are a few examples of prospective occupations for CompTIA certificate holders:

 A+: Support professions, including support administrators, support technicians, and support experts, are common for A+ certificate holders.